crowdlingo/course/src/speaking/helping-people.md

 ## Vocabulary

 <vocab-list>
-- familiar
-  - a person attached to the household of a high official (as a pope or bishop) who renders service in return for support
-- importance
-  - the quality of being important and worthy of note
 - important
   - of great significance or value
+- kindness
+  - the quality of being warmhearted and considerate and humane and sympathetic
-- business
+- sometimes
-  - a commercial or industrial enterprise and the people who constitute it
+  - on certain occasions or in certain cases but not always
-- community
+- building
-  - a group of people living in a particular local area
+  - a structure that has a roof and walls and stands more or less permanently in one place
 - thankful
   - feeling or showing gratitude
+- straight
+  - without deviation

 <!-- blank -->